-Yesterday, we covered some of the most popular agile methodologies out there.
+Previously, we covered some of the most popular agile methodologies out there.
 That was just the tip of the iceberg, though.
-In today’s post, we’re taking a closer look at some agile models that may receive less attention but can provide effective, alternative solutions for enterprise software development or project management.
+In this post, we’re taking a closer look at some agile models that may receive less attention but can provide effective, alternative solutions for enterprise software development or project management.

 Extreme Programming (XP)

 For me, this is the one that I wish had a little more notoriety.
 XP was born out of the need for software to be better.
 It introduced many of the concepts that we still use today (e.g. User Stories), but Scrum’s marketing prowess took over.
 There were many great software engineers who were proponents and champions of the XP movement, including Kent Beck (XP Explained), Ron Jefferies, Martin Fowler and many more.

 If you needed any further evidence that no agile methodology fits completely, just take a look at Scrumban.
 It’s a blend of Scrum and Kanban.
 A Kanban expert might argue it is still just Kanban (as it follows all of its principles), but someone thought it was a good idea to make something more “official.”

 LeSS is an alternative scaling mechanism to SAFe by Craig Larman and Bas Vodde.
 Where SAFe tries to fit the current enterprise structure, LeSS provides guidance for how you might decompose problems into smaller parts.
 The decomposition allows for agility rather than admiring all of the dependencies as SAFe does.
 Its more-with-less principle helps keep in mind a way of reducing the agile approach to its simplest form.
 LeSS brings together a lot of methods, thinking tools and principles under one banner.